CCEMGroupTCD/DARTassembler/docs/doc_files/1_Pd_Ni_Cross_Coupling.rst

     "slab", **473**, 458
     "horseshoe", 342, 330

-The results show that the slab rotator is the best choice for our P-N donor ligands.
+The results show that the ``slab`` rotator is the best choice for our P,N-donor ligands, with a maximum of 473 geometric isomers passing the post-assembly filters.
 The forcefield optimization had little effect and rather decreased the number of successfully assembled complexes.
 In general, we do not recommend to use the UFF forcefield since in most cases it does not seem to improve the output geometries, but it is an easy option for you to try out.

-**Custom Rotation of the Phenyl Ligand**
+**Custom Rotation of the Ph Ligand**

 The third option ``geometry_modifier_filepath`` is very powerful because it allows the user to automatically shift atoms in an assembled complex from one position to another.
-In our example, we want to rotate the phenyl ligand a little in order to reduce clashing with the P-N donor.
-To do this, we have to provide a concatenated .xyz file with exactly two phenyl molecules at different locations, specifying origin and destination of the shift.
+In our example, we want to rotate the Ph ligand a little in order to reduce clashing with the P,N-donor.
+To do this, we have to provide a concatenated .xyz file with exactly two Ph molecules at different locations, specifying origin and destination of the shift.
 In order to implement this, please create a new file called ``Pd_phenyl_geometry_modification.xyz`` with the following content:

 .. code-block::